8BitJonny/BeatMix/README.md

 ## :oncoming_automobile: RoadMap

-- [ ] provide option to filter out Intstrumental and Live versions of Songs
+- [ ] provide option to filter out Intstrumental, Commenatary and Live versions of Songs

 ### Still in ideation
 - [ ] see global recently created playlists as inspiration